 Mrs. Fantazzi works in conjunction with physicians and physical therapists to provide a unique opportunity for injured athletes to complete rehabilitation programs on campus under the supervision of a professional.
 LCDS is fortunate to have partnered with Board Certified Primary Care Sports Medicine Specialist Dr. William Vollmar.
-The ports injury policy may be read here
+The sports injury policy may be read here.

 The LCDS Athletic Department uses the computer-based concussion management program ImPACT to assist with the supervision of head injuries sustained during athletics.
 The ImPACT test has been designed specifically for the management of sports-related concussions and measures multiple aspects of cognitive functioning, including working memory, sustained and selective attention span, non-verbal problem solving, and reaction time.
 All MS and US student-athletes participating in a contact sport will take the ImPACT test in the preseason to provide baseline data.
 If a head injury is sustained during participation, the student-athlete will again be tested on the ImPACT system to compare the results with the baseline data.
 Athletes who have suffered head injuries may not return to play until cleared by the LCDS athletic trainer and the team physician.